-Naim gets it.
+Naim & Focal get it.
 Both on the hardware and software side of the streaming category.

 The Future is Now

 We’re going to continue on our new path because it’s working.
-We have published the 2nd most new content of any consumer A/V publication in the world in 2021 (on pace for over 900 articles this year) and our focus on vintage, vinyl, affordable systems, and the changing face of the audiophile community is having a huge impact on our traffic.
+We have published almost 1689 articles in 2 years (on pace for over 800 articles again this year) and our focus on vintage, vinyl, affordable systems, headphones, and the changing face of the audiophile community is having a huge impact on our traffic.

-Our publication has more than doubled in readership in less than 1 year and we are very grateful to our readers for their daily support.
-We are on pace for over 500K monthly readers by the end of Q3 and that comes with a degree of responsibility and the willingness to have more open conversations with all of you.
+Our publication has more than tripled in readership in less than 2 years and we are very grateful to our readers for their daily support.
+We are on pace for over 500K monthly readers by the end of Q4 and that comes with a degree of responsibility and the willingness to have more open conversations with all of you.